parisba/SAConEU19/SAConBerlin2019_presentation.md

 ---

-# What does 'software architecture' mean to you?
+# What does 'software architecture' mean?
 # **Data Scientist**

 > "Software architecture is the result of breaking down and modularising a large, inter-connected problem into a (hopefully) rational, elegant, and understandable set of interacting components."